Ways to Celebrate Asian Pacific Heritage Month

 Every May, schools across the United States find ways to celebrate Asian Pacific Heritage Month.
 This month is dedicated to honoring the rich histories, cultures, and contributions of Americans whose roots trace back to Asia and the Pacific Islands.

-For international Teachers participating in Spirit Cultural Exchange‘s BridgeUSA programs, Asian American Pacific Islander (AAPI Heritage Month is a meaningful opportunity to engage in cultural exchange, reflect on diversity in US schools, and create inclusive classroom conversations.
+For international Teachers participating in Spirit Cultural Exchange‘s BridgeUSA programs, Asian American Pacific Islander (AAPI) Heritage Month is a meaningful opportunity to engage in cultural exchange, reflect on the rich curriculum in US schools, and create interesting classroom conversations for American students to learn about the world.

 May was chosen for two important historical reasons: